bio-nlp/MedQG/README.md

 ### 2. **Retrieval Model Setup**

 To retrieve similar exemplars, we use **ColBERT** (Colbert Late Interaction over BERT).
 This repository assumes access to a **ColBERT API endpoint** (set up internally).
-ColBERT helps identify the closest clinical note exemplars to enhance question relevance.
+ColBERT helps identify the closest USMLE question exemplars to enhance generated question relevance.
 Ensure that the **ColBERT API path** is updated in the `COLBERT_API` environment variable.

 - **ColBERT Model API:** [ColBERT GitHub Repository](https://github.com/stanford-futuredata/ColBERT)

+As an alternative to COLBERT, we use the instructor-large model (https://huggingface.co/hkunlp/instructor-large) for retrieval of closest USMLE question exemplars.
+The code (specifically the ) currently runs on this, given the embeddings of the questions in USMLE question bank have been pre-generated.
 ## Components

 ### 1. **Topic Generation**